kubos/kubos/docs/services/file-protocol.rst

 ~~~~~~~

 This message is sent as part of the ``import`` or ``export``
 processes.
-It contains the channel id, the boolean value true
+It contains the channel ID, the boolean value true
 and potentially other values depending on the situation.

 This message is primarily sent in two different situations: